 There are two public spaces within the ACA boundary, the Market Square and the Town Park.
-St. Brigid's Square to the south is outside the ACA boundary (Map 6.1).
-The Market Square was originally used as a public space, now comprises a small pedestrianised area adjoining the Market Building.
-It is traversed and bisected by roadways and used principally for carparking.
-The space however is used as a Market place on Fridays when car parking is limited and the space is occupied by stalls.
+St. Brigid's Square to the south is outside the ACA boundary (Fig. 17).
+The Market Square was originally used as a public space and until recently this area was dominated by car parking.
+As part of Kildare County Council's Covid-19 response a hard surfaced open space was reinstated in this location and some planting and street furniture were added to encourage outdoor gathering and dining.
+This space surrounded by restaurants, cafes and public houses is widely frequented and used as a small Market place on Fridays for a limited number of stalls.
 The Square is well defined and provides a strong sense of place.
-The town park is located to the north of the ACA adjoining the Cathedral.
-It is divided into two zones, a children's playground, and a Town Park.
-The space is well defined as it adjoins the Cathedral, and is bounded by Nugent Street to the east and Lourdes Road to the north.
+The town park is located to the north of the ACA adjoining the Cathedral and contains a children's playground.
+The space is well defined as it adjoins the Cathedral and is bounded by Nugent Street to the east and Lourdes Road to the north.
 St. Brigid's Square is located outside the ACA to the south.
-It is poorly defined by a loose arrangement of buildings, and comprises a road junction and car parking uses.
+It is poorly defined by a loose arrangement of buildings and comprises a road junction and car parking uses.
 Historically St. Brigid's Square was defined as the Fair Green, however, this use was relocated to the existing Town Park location following the arrival of the railway.

-The streets principally comprise of narrow footpaths, with street fronted buildings and boundary walls and railings, with the exception of Dublin Street where the paths are marginally wider, along the southern side of the Market Square, and a few incidental buildings in Market Square which are separated from the foot path by a small forecourt area separated by boundary walls and railings.
+The streets principally comprise of narrow footpaths, with street fronted buildings and boundary walls and railings, with the exception of Dublin Street where the paths are marginally wider, along the southern side of the Market Square, and a few incidental buildings in Market Square which are separated from the footpath by a small forecourt area separated by boundary walls and railings.

-6.3 Socio Economic Functions
+6.3 Socio Economic Functions / Land Use

-The socio economic functions are illustrated (Map 6.2).
+The socio-economic functions within the ACA are illustrated in Fig. 18.
 Once an important ecclesiastical centre and later a market town, Kildare continues to provide important services to the population of the town.
-As noted the Market Square still retains a market function on a weekly basis.
+As noted, the Market Square still retains a market function on a weekly basis.
 There is a varied mix of uses within the ACA, including residential, commercial, ecclesiastical, educational and administrative functions.
 The former Market building provides a tourist function.
 Ecclesiastical functions are located to the north at the Cathedral and at St. Brigid's church to the south.
 Educational functions adjoin St. Brigid's Church to the south of the ACA.
 Retail and commercial functions are located on Claregate Street, the Market Square and Nugent Street.
-There is a predominance of public houses, restaurants and fast food outlets in the Market Square, and the eastern end of Claregate Street, where it adjoins the Market Square.
-Many of the original residential dwellings continue to be in residential use on the edge of the ACA on Cleamore Road, the western end of Claregate Street, and the narrow lanes that surround the south eastern end of the Cathedral enclosure.
-There is a highlevel of commercial vacancy on Claregate Street, and Bride Street.
+There is a predominance of public houses, restaurants and food outlets in the Market Square, and the eastern end of Claregate Street, where it adjoins the Market Square.
+Many of the original residential dwellings continue to be in residential use on the edge of the ACA on Cleamore Road, the western end of Claregate Street, and the narrow lanes that surround the south-eastern end of the Cathedral enclosure.